Leadership & Governance

 11. Setting Board Agenda

-The Chairman shall determine the agenda for each scheduled Board In setting the agenda, the Chairman shall consult with the Lead Director.
+The Chairman shall determine the agenda for each scheduled Board meeting.
+In setting the agenda, the Chairman shall consult with the Lead Director.
 The applicable committee chair shall determine the agenda for each committee meeting.
 Directors are urged to make suggestions for agenda items, or additional pre-meeting materials, to the Chairman, the Lead Director or appropriate committee chair at any time.

 12. Ethics and Conflicts of Interest